Strategic buyers need to qualify contract manufacturers skilled in computer production that can build products to stringent automotive standards.

 Purchasers involved in outsourcing decisions at electronics OEMs often help choose which EMS providers their company should use and how many contract manufacturers their companies should have.

-Now strategic buyers in the auto industry are being entrusted with similar responsibilities as more carmakers and their key tier 1 suppliers are outsourcing production to EMS providers.
+Now strategic buyers in the auto industry are being entrusted with similar responsibilities as more carmakers and their key tier 1 supplier is outsourcing production to EMS providers.

-In addition, automotive EMS revenue will rise at a compound annual growth rate of 7 per cent through 2021, while total EMS revenue will increase about 2 per cent through the period, he said.
+In addition, automotive EMS revenue will rise at a compound annual growth rate of 7 percent through 2021, while total EMS revenue will increase by about 2 percent through the period, he said.
 “Automotive is the fastest-growing EMS segment,” said Panzica.

 Transitioning to automotive